By Josh Powell | Pop Psychic

 Last week Lucy Spraggan was our tip to get the boot from the X Factor at a tasty looking 5/1.
 Unfortunately on Saturday she had to quit the competition but, as that was a void bet, we can still boast a 100 per cent record with our X Factor tipping.

 - Week two: Melanie Masson tipped at 9/1, touched 25/1 on Saturday night, eliminated at 5/2

 - Week three: MK1 tipped at 5/1, touched 7/1 on Saturday night, eliminated at 4/7

 - Week four: Jade Ellis tipped at 6/1, shortened to 7/2, eliminated at 8/15

-- Louis Walsh has lost an act on two occasions in week seven after eight series of the X Factor.
-On both occasions he was managing the groups
+- Louis Walsh has lost an act on three occasions in the last eight series of the show

-- 37.5 per cent of acts eliminated in this week have been Irish
+- 75 per cent of the time the person eliminated in week six is southern

 - Betting: X Factor bottom two combo

 - Betting: X Factor next elimination

 - Betting: X Factor to be in the bottom two